-Puppies can be really cunning little brats when it comes to good behavior.
+Puppies can be cunning little brats when it comes to good behavior.

-They might behave well in their owners’ presence knowing that they’ll probably be rewarded with treats.
-Or at the very least – love and praise.
+They might behave well in their owners’ presence, knowing they’ll probably be rewarded with treats.
+Or, at the very least – love and praise.

-But the moment you step out of the house, they leave a trail of chewy destruction.
+But the moment you leave the house, they leave a trail of chewy destruction.

-If that sounds much like your own puppy, try crating her when you’re stepping out.
+If that sounds much like your own puppy, try crating her when stepping out.

 Crating is a good option as it’ll confine her in a limited area to stop her from making a mess of the whole house.